mrwatts88/showingflow/NEXT_STEPS.md

 - `aws ecr describe-images --repository-name showingflow-api --region us-east-2` confirmed the tagged image plus related OCI artifacts in the repository.
 - The GitHub Actions workflow was observed succeeding in GitHub, including AWS OIDC auth and pushing an updated image to ECR.
 - The new `latest` tagging and push logic exists in the workflow but has not yet been observed in GitHub from this session.

+## Next Initiative

+The next initiative is not Kubernetes first.

+The next initiative is to make Terraform production-shaped:

+- remote backend for shared durable state
+- CI checks for Terraform quality and plan visibility
+- clear policy for when and how `terraform apply` is allowed

+That should happen before substantial EKS work.